NoRedInk/datetimepicker-legacy/README.md

 # Date and Time Picker

-# THIS IS A FORK OF https://github.com/abadi199/datetimepicker
+# THIS IS A HEAVILY MODIFIED FORK OF <https://github.com/abadi199/datetimepicker>

 # Contributing